bancorprotocol/docs/solidity/contracts/converter/BancorConverter.md

 then it will cost an amount equal to 10% of each reserve token balance

-note that the function can be called only if the total ratio is 100% and conversions are enabled
+note that the function can be called only when conversions are enabled

 ## Parameters: